abdullahkhalids/stac/api_reference.md

 ```

 ```
-> Class to store conditional instructions.
+    Class to store conditional instructions.

-> Provides classes to create and manipulate qubits.
 ```

 <a id="stac.qubit.PhysicalQubit"></a>